You should be creating a donor newsletter. Because they’re a love letter to your donors

 The newsletter – even the first one – brought in more donations than our appeals had.

 There’s a formula that was tested by the Domain Group years ago.
-They studied newsletters, and come up with a format and formula that worked.
+They studied newsletters and developed a format and formula that worked.

 To simplify: